crdesouza/Papers-published/README.md

 # Papers-published
 Here I present files for the papers i've published in my scientific career since 2018.
-For the papers I don't have legal permission to share, you can use the https://sci-hub.do/ to obtain (for your responsability).
+For the papers I don't have legal permission to share, you can use the sciHub(https://sci-hub.do/) to get it (for your responsability).
 More information can be found at my lattes profile (http://lattes.cnpq.br/1056892310025226) and at my ResearchGate (https://www.researchgate.net/profile/Cleber_Souza5).

 --> **2020**